NoroffFEU/development-platforms/Azure-DevOps-case-study.md

 Last but not least GitHub has better security features, and with the possibility to purchase and additional license for advanced securtiy.

+The information behind the comparison above is found at https://intercept.cloud/en/news/github-vs-azure-en/ where the conclusion in my opinion seems correct based on the slim experience I have with both development systems.

 ## Summary

-Summarise the content and highlight the relevance of the product to a web developer.

 During this case study there has been a short introduction into Azure DevOps as a development system as well as a comparison to GitHub.

 The conclusion after comparing the two is that for a larger enterprise / development company Azure DevOps seems to be the better choice, but a combination of the two might also be a good use of resources.
 Azure DevOps has a great amount to features making it so that the development teams can if wished have their whole work process within one system.

 However for a smaller development team and / or a single developer, GitHub is a better choice due to it's simplicity, user-friendly build and possibility to work for free.
-If the development team has the money it might also be a good idea to combine the two development systems due to the systems difference in strength.
+If the development team has the money it might also be a good idea to combine the two development systems due to the systems differences in strength.

 ### Credits